Passenger 57: Filming

-Although supposedly set partly at a small airport in Louisiana, filming took place between January 13 and February 26, 1992, in Snipes's hometown of Orlando, Florida, with Orlando-Sanford International Airport standing in for "Lake Lucille" airport in Louisiana.
+Although supposedly set partly at a small airport in Louisiana, filming took place between January 13 and February 26, 1992, in Wesley Snipes' hometown of Orlando, Florida, with Orlando Sanford International Airport standing in for Lake Lucille Airport in Louisiana.
 The airport's former combination main hangar and control tower from its time as Naval Air Station Sanford was used for many key scenes just prior to its demolition after filming.

 Music

 Soundtrack

 Passenger 57s soundtrack was composed by jazz bassist Stanley Clarke, and features both jazz fusion and more traditional grand orchestral pieces.
 A soundtrack album was issued by Epic Records on CD and cassette to coincide with the film's release.
 However, the main title theme was strangely omitted from it, and can instead be found on the later collection, Stanley Clarke: At the Movies.
 The track "Chaos on the Tarmac" has been re-used for the trailer of another action film, Sudden Death.
 A cover of Stevie Wonder's "Too High" by Norman Brown also features in the film.